victor-gil-sepulveda/pyRMSD/README.md

 ##<a id="buildscript"></a>3- The custom building script
 pyRMSD includes a small build script that is indeed a recipe to compile the C extensions of pyRMSD.
 This script only works with Python 2.7+ as it uses the module *sysconfig* to get the search path for python headers and libs.
-The building script will try to guess the location of the needed files for compilation, however it can be modified to be able to handle all kind of scenarios.
-In order to do this you may want to modify the upper case constants in the top part of the file.
+The building script will try to guess the location of the needed files for compilation, but it can be easily modified to be able to handle all kind of scenarios.

 ###<a id="build_linux"></a>Unix-based systems
 The script was used in a Ubuntu x86 and Ubuntu x64 Os, as well as a MacOs (Snow Leopard) for the non CUDA build.
 PYTHON_X constants were left unchanged.